Overview & Authentication

 Using the Trigger.dev SDK from your frontend application.

-You can use certain SDK functions in your frontend application to interact with the Trigger.dev API.
-This guide will show you how to authenticate your requests and use the SDK in your frontend application.
+You can use our React hooks in your frontend application to interact with the Trigger.dev API.
+This guide will show you how to generate Public Access Tokens that can be used to authenticate your requests.

 Authentication